Aetopia/ZetaConfig/README.md

-# ZetaConfig
+# ZetaMod
 A tool to optimize and fix performance issues with Halo Infinite.
-**Note: ZetaConfig only supports the Steam release of Halo Infinite!**
+**Note: ZetaMod only supports the Steam release of Halo Infinite!**

-## What's ZetaConfig?
+## What's ZetaMod?
-ZetaConfig aims to fix the glaring technical issues with the Halo Infinite PC experience.
+ZetaMod aims to fix the glaring technical issues with the Halo Infinite PC experience.
 This tool doesn't touch upon every single issue but focuses on the following:

 1. High CPU Usage.